altancode/apex/README.md

 # What's New?

-The latest release adds support for detecting Gamma D and automatically switching to a specified profile.
-Additionally, this release makes it possible to run Apex without a USB serial port.
+The latest release supports picture modes from more recent JVC projectors as well as adding an optional timeout for RAW operations.

 # Apex HDR Experience Optimization